Introduction to the Bohr Model

-Bohr model of atom was proposed by Neil Bohr in 1915.
-It came into existence with the modification of Rutherford’s model of atom.
-Rutherford’s model introduced nuclear model of atom, in which he explained that a nucleus (positively charged) is surrounded by negatively charged electrons.
+Bohr model of the atom was proposed by Neil Bohr in 1915.
+It came into existence with the modification of Rutherford’s model of an atom.
+Rutherford’s model introduced the nuclear model of an atom, in which he explained that a nucleus (positively charged) is surrounded by negatively charged electrons.
 Bohr modified this atomic structure model by explaining that electrons move in fixed orbital’s (shells) and not anywhere in between and he also explained that each orbit (shell) has a fixed energy level.
 Rutherford basically explained nucleus of an atom and Bohr modified that model into electrons and their energy levels.

 Bohr’s model consists of a small nucleus (positively charged) surrounded by negative electrons moving around the nucleus in orbits.
 Bohr found that an electron located away from the nucleus has more energy, and electrons close to the nucleus have less energy.